krxm107/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit_person 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit_person 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Editing a club : `edit_club`

+Edits an existing club in the address book.

+Format: `edit_club INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

+* Edits the club at the specified `INDEX`.
+The index refers to the index number shown in the displayed club list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the club will be removed i.e adding of tags is not cumulative.
+* You can remove all the club’s tags by typing `t/` without specifying any tags after it.

+Examples:
+*  `edit_club 1 p/91234567 e/dance@example.com` Edits the phone number and email address of the 1st club to be `91234567` and `dance@example.com` respectively.
+*  `edit_club 2 n/Bowling t/` Edits the name of the 2nd club to be `Bowling` and clears all existing tags.

 ### Locating persons by name: `find`

 Finds persons whose names contain any of the given keywords.